httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # The Downlink Client Hint

-The "Downlink" header field is a number that, in requests, indicates the client's maximum downlink speed in megabits per second (Mbps), as defined by the "downlinkMax" attribute in the W3C Network Information API.
+The "Downlink" header field is a number that, in requests, indicates the client's maximum downlink speed in megabits per second (Mbps), as defined by the "downlinkMax" attribute in the W3C Network Information API ({{NETINFO}}).

 ~~~ abnf7230
   Downlink = 1*DIGIT [ "."
 1*DIGIT ]